billin/billin-SDK/php5/README.md

 elt(0) on the results of `search_customers`).

 - - -
-    function BillinSession->list_customer_subscriptions($customer = Null)
+    function BillinSession->list_customer_subscriptions($customer = Null, $parameters = array())

 Returns a list of all subscriptions in the system.
 The optional $customer parameter enables narrowing of the subscription list to the $customer's subscriptions.
+You can specify additional filter expression using the paramters array.
+For full information refer the [API call documentation](http://billin.pl/upload/billin_1.0/doc/list_data.html).

 - - -
     function BillinSession->all_subscriptions_status()